The Portfolio Side by Side Overview (click to download) is another one of our most popular templates on YCharts.

 The Portfolio Side by Side Overview can be used for the following purposes:

-- View a client's asset allocation, sector breakdown, regional exposure, fixed income exposures, and others vs a model portfolio.
+- View a portfolio's asset allocation, sector breakdown, regional exposure, fixed income exposures, and others vs a model portfolio.

-- Compare a client's risk vs a model portfolio - statistics include beta, alpha, upside/downside, and more.
+- Compare a portfolio's risk vs a model portfolio - statistics include beta, alpha, upside/downside, and more.

-- Compare a client's returns vs a model portfolio, and a custom benchmark.
+- Compare a portfolio's returns vs a model portfolio, and a custom benchmark.

 Below is an example section of the Side by Side report:

 To use the Portfolio Side by Side Overview, first click the "Trailing returns (INPUT)" tab at the bottom.
 This is where you can enter securities and their respective weights.

 Type the securities in the blue highlighted areas and edit their weights, shares or dollar amounts on the right side.
 You can switch between these options by clicking the "Shares" heading at the top.

 2. Enter the Model Portfolios

 On the 'Model Portfolios (INPUT)' tab, type the securities in the blue highlighted areas in the 'Holdings' columns and edit their weights in the 'weights' columns.